avivsab/JS-DO-HTML/README.md

 # JavaScript-Rendering-HTML

-### *Sample on :earth_americas: https://avivsab.github.io/JavaScript-Rendering-HTML/ :earth_americas: *
+##### Sample on :earth_americas: https://avivsab.github.io/JavaScript-Rendering-HTML/

-JavaScript creating all page elements with the createElement method indise one root element. :metal:
+JavaScript creating all page elements with the createElement method indise one root element.